 It has been claimed that workers over 50 are not responsive to rapidly changing ideas in the modern workplace and that for this reason younger workers are to be preferred.
 To what extent do you agree or disagree?
 Give reasons for your answer and include any relevant examples from your own experience or knowledge.

-• Say what you would like the manager to do about the problem.
+Explain what you want the manager to do

-It has been claimed that workers over 50 are not responsive to rapidly changing ideas in the modern workplace and that for this reason, younger workers are to be preferred.
-To what extent do you agree or disagree?
+It has been claimed that workers over 50 are responsive to rapidly changing ideas in the modern workplace and that this reason younger workers are to be preferred.
+To what extent would you support or reject this idea?

 It is important for people to take risks, both in their professional lives and their personal lives.
 Do you think the advantages of taking risks outeigh the disadvantages?It is often argued that taking risks in both professional and personal lives is essential.
 While there are potential disadvantages to risk-taking, I believe the benefits far outweigh them.
 Risks can not only prepare individuals for an unpredictable future but also foster a fearless mindset, both of which are crucial for personal and professional growth.